-Once you have replaced the lamp module, you need to access the projector service menu and reset the lamp hours.
+After you replace the lamp module, you need to access the projector service menu and reset the lamp hours.
 To prevent accidental errors, only a system administrator should perform this procedure.

 Always reset the lamp hours after you replace the lamp, because lamp service reminders are based on the current hours of use.